murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 Exercise 8.
 Combine the Nuclear shape component of one model with the Cell shape component of another model into a single model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Select or create a history that contains at least two models.
-For this exercise, we will use the models "2D HeLa - medial axis and ratio models of the cell and nucleus - vesicle model of endosomes" and "2D HeLa - medial axis and ratio models of the cell and nucleus - vesicle model of lysosomes" from the curated model repository (See Exercise 2).
+For this exercise, we will use the models **"2D HeLa - medial axis and ratio models of the cell and nucleus - vesicle model of endosomes"** and **"2D HeLa - medial axis and ratio models of the cell and nucleus - vesicle model of lysosomes"** from the curated model repository (See Exercise 2).
-2. Under "Useful tools for models" select "Combine multiple generative model files into a single file".
+2. Under **"Useful tools for models"** select **"Combine multiple generative model files into a single file"**.
 3. Click on "Insert Models" twice to open two model selection sections.
 4. In the first model selection section, select the model whose Nuclear shape component we want to use.
 5. In the second model selection section, select the model whose Cell shape component we want to use.
-6. (Optional) If you want to add additional documentation to the combined model, click "Insert Documentation".
-Under the "Name" section, fill in (without quotes) the word 'documentation'.
-Under the "Values" section, fill in any additional information you want to store within the model and enclose that information in quotes (E.g. 'This model was created by combining model A's Nuclear shape component with model B's Cell shape component').
+6. (Optional) If you want to add additional documentation to the combined model, click **"Insert Documentation"**.
+Under the **"Name"** section, fill in (without quotes) the word **'documentation'**.
+Under the **"Values"** section, fill in any additional information you want to store within the model and enclose that information in quotes (E.g. 'This model was created by combining model A's Nuclear shape component with model B's Cell shape component').
-7. Click "Execute".
+7. Click **"Execute"**.
 The tool will now produce a new model with the Nuclear shape component of the first model, and the Cell shape component of the second model.

 Exercise 9.
 Combine the Nuclear shape and Cell shape components of one model with the Protein distribution component of another model into a single model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Select or create a history that contains at least two models.
-For this exercise, we will use the models "2D HeLa - medial axis and ratio models of the cell and nucleus - vesicle model of endosomes" and "2D HeLa - medial axis and ratio models of the cell and nucleus - vesicle model of lysosomes" from the curated model repository (See Exercise 2).
+For this exercise, we will use the models **"2D HeLa - medial axis and ratio models of the cell and nucleus - vesicle model of endosomes"** and **"2D HeLa - medial axis and ratio models of the cell and nucleus - vesicle model of lysosomes"** from the curated model repository (See Exercise 2).
-2. Under "Useful tools for models" select "Combine multiple generative model files into a single file".
+2. Under **"Useful tools for models"** select **"Combine multiple generative model files into a single file"**.
-3. Click on "Insert Models" thrice to open three model selection sections.
+3. Click on **"Insert Models"** thrice to open three model selection sections.
 4. In both the first and second model selection sections, select the model whose Nuclear shape and Cell shape components we want to use.
 5. In the third model selection section, select the model whose Protein distribution component we want to use.
-6. (Optional) If you want to add additional documentation to the combined model, click "Insert Documentation".
-Under the "Name" section, fill in (without quotes) the word 'documentation'.
-Under the "Values" section, fill in any additional information you want to store within the model and enclose that information in quotes (E.g. 'This model was created by combining model A's Nuclear shape and Cell shape components with model B's Protein distribution component').
+6. (Optional) If you want to add additional documentation to the combined model, click **"Insert Documentation"**.
+Under the **"Name"** section, fill in (without quotes) the word **'documentation'**.
+Under the **"Values"** section, fill in any additional information you want to store within the model and enclose that information in quotes (E.g. 'This model was created by combining model A's Nuclear shape and Cell shape components with model B's Protein distribution component').
-7. Click "Execute".
+7. Click **"Execute"**.
 The tool will now produce a new model with the Nuclear shape and Cell shape components of the first model, and the Protein distribution component of the third model.

 Visualization Exercises
 -----------------------